Committees' Congressional Handbook

-The full cost of the chartered aircraft must be paid for by committee funds.
+The full cost of the chartered aircraft must be paid for by Committee funds.

 If an immediate family member is a passenger, the Member must submit a check to the Finance Office payable to the US Treasury equivalent to the cost of a comparable commercial first class fare with an explanatory letter.

-Members and employees of the committee who travel via corporate, business or privately owned aircraft in support of the conduct of official committee business must reimburse the entity providing the flight for the fair market value of the flight.
+Members and employees of the committee who travel via corporate, business or privately owned aircraft in support of the conduct of official Committee business must reimburse the entity providing the flight for the fair market value of the flight.

-- When the travel is via a previously or regularly scheduled flight by the corporation for its business, or individual, the entity must be reimbursed based on the cost of a commercial first class flight to the nearest location served by a commercial passenger airline.
+a.
+When the travel is via a previously or regularly scheduled flight by the corporation for its business, or individual, the entity must be reimbursed based on the cost of a commercial first class flight to the nearest location served by a commercial passenger airline.
 If only standard (coach) rates are available at the nearest location, the committee must reimburse the entity for the standard (coach) rate.

 The Department of Defense will support approved travel of Members and employees of the Congress upon request of the Congress, pursuant to law or where necessary to carry out the duties and responsibilities of the Department of Defense.